Nvidia Geforce vs Quadro

 Quadro NVS cards should not be confused with regular Quadro cards.
 They are designed for business applications that require many large displays for viewing things like financial data for stock brokers etc. The GPUs found on these cards are not appropriate for demanding GPU applications like TouchDesigner.

 SLI is a gaming technology that permits multiple graphics cards to render a single raster of graphics by dividing and distributing across multiple GPUs.
 TouchDesigner is not compatible with SLI.
-The only way to take advantage of multiple graphics cards is to use Quadro cards with GPU Affinity.
+The only way to take advantage of multiple graphics cards is to use GPU Affinity.

-Simply put, without Quadro and GPU affinity, TouchDesigner runs optimally only with a single graphics card per computer.
+Simply put, without GPU affinity, TouchDesigner runs optimally only with a single graphics card per computer.